 Music strengthens the visual/spatial areas of the brain.
 Being able to visually see and visually perceive our world is very important for learning and is connected to:

 - accurately learning to read (visual perception)

 Studies show that when your child learns a musical instrument it primes, prepares, and develops the spatial areas of the brain in such a way that your child is able to understand science, technology, engineering, and math more easily.
 These are called STEM subjects.

-Interestingly, educators are now calling it: STEMMM.
-This stands for Science, Technology, Engineering, Math, Medicine, and Music–because more and more educators are realizing the importance of music on brain development.
+Educators are now calling it: STEAM.
+This stands for Science, Technology, Engineering, Arts and Math–because they are realizing the importance of music and the arts on brain development.

 This is a colorful program that will teach your child as young as 3-years-old to read music.
 Developed by Karla Hastings Crossett a conservatory-trained musician with a background in languages, she devised this music method which parallels language so that reading skills are not needed…only speech.
 Hence, even a 3-year-old can learn to read music using this method.

 Crossett’s music program involves an app that will teach your child to play the piano using a tablet or touch-screen computer.
 The app works with a midi keyboard or controller and the child can use the app independently.

 The music curriculum uses finger colors by matching the colors on your child’s fingers to the colors on the keyboard.
 This patterning helps very young children learn to read music and it also builds memorization skills as your child memorizes colors, notes, and keys on the keyboard.